Bart Willoughby: Early life and education

 Bartholomew Edwin Willoughby was born in 1960 at Koonibba Mission, near Ceduna in South Australia.
-He is a Pitjantjatjara man and Mirning man on his mother's side (Southern right whale dreaming), and Kokatha on his father's side (wedge-tailed eagle dreaming).
+He is Pitjantjatjara and Mirning on his mother's side (Southern right whale dreaming) and Kokatha on his father's side (wedge-tailed eagle dreaming).
 His father is from the Simpson Desert, and was raised traditionally, with Warlpiri as his first language, and artist Clifford Possum his best friend.
 His mother's family connections go as far as Kalgoorlie in Western Australia.

 He was removed from his family at Koonibba when he was three and placed in a children's home, making him one of the Stolen Generations.
 He contracted bone marrow disease when he was six years old, and was encased in plaster for two and a half years.
 However he discovered music at a young age in the children's home, as there were pianos and organs available.

 When he was 16, Willoughby found his way to the Centre for Aboriginal Studies in Music (CASM) at the University of Adelaide, where he was introduced to music and met the members of his future band, who are all related.
 Among other teachers, he was impressed by opera singer Howard Bellaire.
 Leila Rankine, a founding member of CASM, helped to care for him and guide him during this time.
 His first professional performance was with a Salvation Army band.